matthoendorf/alias-open-source/README.md

 ### Still to implement

-These helper functions are intentionally left blank as they require integration with your database and server.
+The following helper functions are intentionally left blank as they require integration with your database and server logic.
 You must complete them before the pipeline will run end-to-end:

 * **getGroupValue** (`helpers/cross-duplicate-utils.js`) – returns and increments the next group index for a question when no duplicates are found
 * **getOtherResponsesFromSurvey** (`helpers/cross-duplicate-utils.js`) – fetches existing answers for the same survey from your database